dingyuchen/egomap/README.md

 ## Limitations

-As with `evmap` and other implementations, this library assumes a singular writer.
+- As with `evmap` and other implementations, this library assumes a singular writer.
 A synchronized handle for multiple writers is provided.

-This map is backed by 2 hashmaps which implies there are 2 copies of data, possibly leading high memory usage.
+- This map is backed by 2 hashmaps which implies there are 2 copies of data, possibly leading high memory usage.
 Users should pass pointers into the map to avoid duplicate data.

-### Benchmarks

-There are some parts of the benchmark that are less than ideal.
-Mainly:

-- Unable to reliably terminate on concurrent, single threaded cases.
-I believe the reader goroutine yields before completing the read, and writer is able to complete much more (busy) work, leading the scheduler to bias the writer routine?
 - Benchmark does not test the typical `sync.Map` workload.
 Keys are overwritten, whereas `sync.Map` is optimized for appends.
+- `write_per` benchmarks exhibit a U-curve.
+This is seemingly explained by write numbers not scaling (inversely) proportionally to cores, but as to why write times explode on 8 and 10 core runs cannot be explained.

 ## Chores